Can You Eat San Pedro Cactus Raw?

 Side Effects Of Eating San Pedro Cactus

-San Pedro gives an exhilaration effect making it hard to sleep even after its repercussions diminish.
+San Pedro gives an exhilaration effect making it hard to sleep even after its repercussions begin to diminish.

 San Pedro can have a relaxing effect, even if you’re intoxicated badly.